Paramedic Program

 The Vermont EMS Academy Consortium for Paramedic Education (VEMSACPE) consists of 1200 hours of instruction broken down into:

-• Clinical internship (180 hours)
+• Clinical Internship (180 hours)

 What to Expect

-Program Timeline
+Program Overview

 • This is an 18 month program with 1200 total hours.